 For more information on the European Microfinance Award see our video:

-The topic of the 2017 European Microfinance Award is Microfinance for Housing and further details will be available in April.
+The topic of the 2017 European Microfinance Award is Microfinance for Housing and the application period opens 4th April.

 Visit the European Microfinance Award website